Virus has Brazil’s Bolsonaro facing governor ‘insurrection’

 Sao Paulo, Brazil’s economic engine, is home to the majority of the coronavirus cases.
 It has been under partial lockdown since Tuesday, and schools, universities and non-essential businesses have mostly been closed for more than 10 days.
 Rio state has adopted similar measures, including closing its beaches.

-Espirito Santo state Gov. Renato Casagrande called Bolsonaro’s discourse “irresponsible, because it leaves doubt in people’s mind.”

-Others who hadn’t voiced criticism have begun doing so.
+Other governors who hadn’t voiced criticism have begun doing so.

 Gov. Ronaldo Caiado of Goiás state, a doctor who had been a close Bolsonaro ally, told reporters Wednesday he is redefining their relationship.